Here Are The Top 8 Movie Streaming Platforms In Malaysia

 There’s always something to differentiate each streaming platform’s products compared to their competitors in the industry.
 Just like most things, there is no one best streaming platform that is perfect for everyone.

 The trick is to find out what your preference is, and compare the content from different platforms.
-Content makes one of the most important factors in this decision-making process.
-Here we compare the content offered by these six platforms:
+Content is one of the most important factors in this decision-making process.
+Here we compare the content offered by these eight platforms:

 If you’re into Hollywood blockbuster movies and TV series, then you are spoiled for choice.
 Amazon Prime Video, Apple TV+, and Netflix all offer the latest and greatest shows.
 However, due to licensing reasons, each will have different movies from one another.

-So, you might be able to watch Top Gun on Amazon Prime, but find Men In Black: International on Netflix.
-For the most part, Netflix has been most active in Asia and brings in the most recent shows.
+So, you might be able to watch Top Gun on Amazon Prime, but you can only find exclusive shows such as The Sandman on Netflix.
+For the most part, Netflix has been very active in Asia and brings in the most recent shows.
 In other words, you will not always find what you want to watch.